sammorrisdesign-zz/qhuery/README.md

 For the first time use `npm install` to get dependencies and then run `grunt` to watch the sass.

-This doesn't include the actual queries generated from `queries.scss` as this can take up to 40 minutes to compile.
-As a result the page loads in two stylesheets `queries.css`, which comes with the repo already compiled, and `style.css`, which features any extra page styling.
+The queries are output into a different file as they can take a while to compile (up to 40 minutes using Ruby Sass, but much quicker using libsass).
+If you want to recompile the queries, run `grunt sass:queries`.